mramshaw/Alexa-Stuff/DynamoDB/README.md

 [This information is correct as of January 5, 2018 but things change rapidly in the cloud and documentation becomes out-of-date extremely quickly.]

-To persist state across sessions, a database is necessary.
+Lambda functions are essentially stateless.
+To persist state across sessions, a file system or a database is necessary.

-UPDATE: As of April, 2019 it looks like the Alexa-hosted Skills beta offering allows for S3 as an option:
+The option of choice used to be DynamoDB, but as of April 2019 the Alexa-hosted Skills beta offering also allows for S3 as an option:

     http://developer.amazon.com/docs/hosted-skills/build-a-skill-end-to-end-using-an-alexa-hosted-skill.html

 DynamoDB is not expensive, but it's not free either.
+And it now offers [Global Tables](http://aws.amazon.com/dynamodb/global-tables/).

 On the other hand, DynamoDB integration with node.js is relatively painless.